Astronomy

 • Both the Southern & Dobson and the Red Mountain campuses offer astronomy courses.
 Our astronomy courses are designed for non-science majors or someone who wants to expand their knowledge of the Universe around them.

-• See our list of course descriptions for information on the course contents, transferability to Arizona universities, and prerequisites.
+• See our course descriptions for information on the course contents, transferability to Arizona universities, and prerequisites.

 • Our instructors work hard to make astronomy approachable and exciting!
 Please see our list of faculty & staff for more information about them.